-Teach your child the ABC song.
+Have your child draw a picture or write a note to a family member about something their is thankful for.
 Go outside and kick a ball back and forth with your child.

 Help your child draw a picture of your family.